 Internal radiation, or brachytherapy, involves radioactive material that is implanted in the body at the tumor site.
 Permanent placement of the radioactive material is usually indicated in LDR, or low dose radiotherapy, in which the radioactive material is contained within small “seeds” such as those used to treat prostate cancer.

 External beam radiation uses specialized machines called linear accelerators to administer a high dose of radiation directly to the cancer site and a small amount of healthy tissue at the margins of the tumor.
 Different radiation energies are used for tumors of various types or in different locations in the body.
-Two of the most common types of external beam radiation are IGRT and IMRT.
+Two of the most common types of external beam treatments are 3D and IMRT.

 Radiotherapy is a very detailed and intricate procedure that requires thorough preparation.
 It is always wise to consult your oncologist about any aspect of radiotherapy, especially about its side effects.
 With enough knowledge and understanding about this treatment method, it is possible to undergo radiation therapy with ease and few complications.